ellis-bio/ellisjalia/index.md

 <br>
 <p>I know of no other instances where matter –– in this case microparticles - is dynamically controlled in the same way.
 So I think e-ink is a good candidate for an early iteration of “programmable matter”.</p>

-<p>There have been other attempts more recently, with <a href="https://www.youtube.com/watch?v=hI5UDKaWJOo” style=“color:tomato”>MIT’s M-Blocks</a< and their <a href="https://www.nature.com/articles/s44172-022-00034-3” style="color:tomato"> modular building blocks and assembler</a> “constructors” that move along a passive lattice structure.</p>
+<p>There have been other attempts more recently, with <a href="https://www.youtube.com/watch?v-hI5UDKaWJOo" style="color:tomato;">MIT's M-Blocks</a> and their <a href="https://nature.com/articles/s44172-022-00034-3" style="color:tomato;">modular building blocks and assembler</a> "constructors" that move along a passive lattice structure.</p>

 <p>Approaches that use a Platonic solid as the structural unit may not be ideal candidates due to their bulk.
 Biomimicry options, I think, over the long run might present the best option for a unit base that would allow computable configurability.
 Such options might be geometrically simpler, and it would therefore be easier to model the shapes that need to be computed.</p>